patrickbwarren/inkscape-survex-export/README.md

 * The `from` and `to` stations are generated automatically.

-* The `tape` length is generated using the scale line as reference.
-It will usually be traced over a scale bar in the survey.
+* The `tape` length is generated using the scale line as reference, which will usually be traced over a scale bar in the survey.
 The true length that the scale line represents is specified in the 'Parameters' tab in the export dialogue box.

-* The `compass` bearing is generated using the orientation line as reference.
-It will usually be traced over a North arrow in the survey (in the direction S to N).
+* The `compass` bearing is generated using the orientation line as reference, which for example will be traced over a North arrow in the survey (in the direction S to N).
 If a North arrow is not used the true bearing represented by the orientation line can be specified in the 'Parameters' tab in the export dialogue box.